-The Hauraki Plains and Seabird Coast offer all the right ingredients with its prosperous plains, innovative industries and hidden gems unique to the area.
+The Hauraki Plains and Shorebird Coast offer all the right ingredients with its prosperous plains, innovative industries and hidden gems unique to the area.
 Savour the flavour of the Plains!

-A Fun Family Road Trip Exploring the Hauraki Plains and Seabird Coast
+A Fun Family Road Trip Exploring the Hauraki Plains and Shorebird Coast

 Kaiaua is an idyllic fishing village and ideal spot for families to stop for fish and chips at the Kaiaua Fisheries and Takeaways or icecreams from the iconic hot pink Kaiaua Dairy directly across the road from the large wooden children’s playground on the waterfront.

 Further down the road, call into the Pukorokoro Miranda Shorebird Centre to discover some of New Zealand’s amazing birdlife.
 With numbers of shorebirds often exceeding 10,000 in the area, it is an extraordinary experience to gaze skyward and witness vast colonies of birds coming in to land along the wetlands.

 The most recent extension of the Hauraki Rail Trail ventures from Kopu, near Thames, all the way out to Kaiaua, offering an easy Grade 1 cycle trail and spectacular scenery.
 The Hauraki Rail Trail provides an ideal way for families to enjoy the birdlife and wetlands of the area and is an achievable expedition for all ages and abilities.